The-First-King/Auto-Light/README.md

 # How It Works

-The app utilizes a 4-point linear interpolation model.
-You define four distinct ambient light levels and their corresponding brightness intensities.
-The app then calculates the perfect intermediate values to ensure a smooth, predictable transition.
+The app utilizes a four-point non-linear mapping model to create a smooth brightness curve.
+If the predefined settings do not meet your requirements, it allows you to set intermediate points for four distinct ambient light levels and their corresponding intensities.
+The app then calculates the optimal intermediate values to ensure a smooth, predictable transition.

 <div align="center">
 <img src="https://github.com/The-First-King/Auto-Light/blob/master/metadata/en-US/images/screenshots/screenshot.png?raw=true" alt="App settings" />